Teachings/DreamCanvas/Readme.md

 4. **Set Up `.env` File**:

-   Ensure the `.env` file exists in the project root and contains the correct server addresses for ComfyUI and Ollama:
+   Ensure the `.env` file exists in the project root and contains the correct server addresses for ComfyUI and Ollama.
+   Below are my custom configuration settings:

    ```bash
    COMFYUI_SERVER_ADDRESS=192.168.1.10:8188